 Gabron, the largest of the Ubari Salt Lakes

-The Lake of Gabron (or Gaberoun meaning grave of Aun) is one of the few remaining evidences of a much larger ancient salt lake which existed north of Garama; owing to its proximity to Sebha, the main town of today's Fezzan, and to its airport this lake has become the Fontana di Trevi of the tours of Libya, in the sense that the excess of visitors and sellers of Asian-made souvenirs deprives the site of its magical atmosphere.
+The Lake of Gabron (or Gaberoun meaning grave of Aun) is one of the few remaining evidences of a much larger ancient salt lake which existed north of Garama; owing to its proximity to Sebha, the main town of today's Fezzan, and to its airport this lake has become a must-see of the tours of Libya.

 Mandara Dried Lake